embaldridge/commonness-and-rarity/Postdoc-proposal.md

 #Data management plan
 Research products (code) available on GitHub, version of code used in final analysis will be archived.

-Using publicly available data, so data management plan (for data) is not neccessary.
+Using publicly available data, so data management plan (for data) is not necessary.
 <!--
 Mentoring Plan:
 A complete sponsoring scientist statement consists of two